tuananhfrtk/Economic-research-assistant/README.md

 # ECONOMIC RESEARCH ASSISTANT

-+Using deepseek, utilize highly technical text from [marxists.org/](http://marxists.org/) economics.
++ Using deepseek, utilize highly technical text from [marxists.org/](http://marxists.org/) economics.

 + develop an intelligent Agentic RAG system that can pull information precisely from text and help the assistant
 + to performing tasks that is very close to the actual content of the corpus.
 + advanced chunking and embedding techniques

-+Use Supabase as a vector database
++ Use Supabase as a vector database
-+Develop a agentic pipeline that help user critique the response of the assitant and provide meaningful feedback that in turn +Deepseek & Groq
++ Develop a agentic pipeline that help user critique the response of the assitant and provide meaningful feedback that in turn
++ Deepseek & Groq
-+LLM-powered with structured prompting system as well as specialized agent that direct the flow of thinking from it +This version also supports local LLMs with Ollama for the main agent and reasoning LLM.
++ LLM-powered with structured prompting system as well as specialized agent that direct the flow of thinking from it
++ This version also supports local LLMs with Ollama for the main agent and reasoning LLM.

 ## Features